MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReceiveConnector.md

 ```

 ### -DeliveryStatusNotificationEnabled
-!!!
-Exchange Server 2010, Exchange Server 2013

-The DeliveryStatusNotificationEnabled parameter specifies whether the delivery status notification (DSN) EHLO keyword is advertised in the EHLO response to the remote server and is available for use.
-Valid values for this parameter are $true or $false.
-The default value is $true.
-When the DeliveryStatusNotificationEnabled parameter is set to $true, the DSN EHLO keyword is advertised in the EHLO response to the remote server and is available for use.
-When the DeliveryStatusNotificationEnabled parameter is set to $false, the DSN EHLO keyword isn't advertised in the EHLO response to the remote server and is disabled.
-The DSN extension to extended SMTP (ESMTP) provides enhanced DSN functionality specified in RFC 1891.

-!!!
-Exchange Server 2016

 The DeliveryStatusNotificationEnabled parameter specifies whether the DSN (delivery status notification) Extended SMTP extension is enabled or disabled on the Receive connector.
 Valid values are:

 - $true: DSN is enabled and is advertised in the EHLO response.
 This is the default value.